-A final release of the chart of accounts was issued in November 2020 and is available at this link: https://www.michigan.gov/documents/uniformchart 24524 7.pdf.
-The State issued a memo that sets an implementation date for fiscal years ending on October 31, 2022 and thereafter.
-This final version follows various exposure drafts and revisions in order to comply with changing GASB standards and statutory changes and reformats the document to make it more user-friendly.
-The Treasury will provide alerts for any guidance and resources, and local units can sign up for alerts at this link: https://public.govdelivery.com/accounts/MITREAS/subscriber/new?gsp=MITREAS 1.
+The State has indicated that past editions of the UCA should be discarded.
+Prior to the January 2023 revised UCA, the State issued a memo that sets an implementation date for fiscal years ending on October 31, 2022 and thereafter.
+This final UCA follows various exposure drafts and revisions in order to comply with changing GASB standards and statutory changes and reformats the document to make it more user-friendly.
+The Treasury will provide alerts for any guidance and resources, and local units can sign up for alerts at this link: https://public.govdelivery.com/accounts/MITREAS/subscriber/new?qsp=MITREAS 1.